A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 spent fuel rods, which is the source of all concerns about waste, can separate

 non-radioactive from radioactive products.
-Researchers should strive to turn waste from
+Researchers should strive to turn waste

-here we deal with isotopes (such as strontium-90, cesium-137, technetium-99 and iodine-129)
+wastes -- and here we deal with isotopes (such as strontium-90, cesium-137, technetium-99

-than the many tens of thousands of years presently postulated).
+hundred years (rather than the many tens of thousands of years presently postulated).

 Technical: We are familiar with the orbital description of atoms, with electrons